Skip to main content

 See exactly how your savings grow over time

-Use the Savings Goal Calculator →
+Use the Savings Goal Calculator โ†’

 R500 per month.
-That's it.
-Invested consistently from age 25 at 10% annual return, R500/month grows to R2.85 million by age 65.
-The same R500/month started at 45 produces only R379,000 — seven times less from an identical monthly contribution.
+Invested consistently from age 25 at 10% annual return, R500 per month grows to R2.85 million by age 65.
+The same R500 per month started at age 45 produces only R379,000 โ€” seven times less from an identical monthly contribution.
 That is compound interest.
 Not a trick, not an optimistic assumption.
-Just maths — running for long enough.
+Just maths running for long enough.

 Simple Interest vs Compound Interest: The Key Difference

 Simple interest pays you the same amount every year on your original deposit.
-If you invest R10,000 at 10% simple interest, you earn R1,000 per year — every year.
-After 20 years you've earned R20,000 in interest.
-Your total is R30,000.
+If you invest R10,000 at 10% simple interest, you earn R1,000 per year โ€” every year.
+After 20 years you have earned R20,000 in interest and your total is R30,000.

 Compound interest pays you interest on your interest.
 In year 1 you earn R1,000 on R10,000.
 In year 2 you earn R1,100 on R11,000.
 In year 3 you earn R1,210 on R12,100.
-The earning base keeps growing — and by year 20 you're earning R6,116 in a single year on your original R10,000 investment.
+By year 20 you are earning R6,116 in a single year on your original R10,000 investment.
 Total after 20 years: R67,275 versus R30,000 with simple interest.
-Same investment, same rate.
-The difference is R37,275.

 YearSimple Interest BalanceCompound Interest BalanceDifference